What is an Email Client? And Do I Really Need One?

 Pricing: Included with Microsoft 365 subscription — starting at $19.99 per year with a free edition

-Outlook has been a big name in email since 1997, even before Gmail came around.
+Since people started using emails, Microsoft Outlook has been a big name in email, even before Gmail came around.
 It’s undergone multiple transformations since then.
 Today, it comes in two flavors: one that you can install on your device and another web-based one that lets you handle multiple email accounts from your browser, mixing the idea of webmail and email clients together.

 You can use Outlook on Windows, Android, and Mac.
 Besides helping you with emails, it has a to-do list and a calendar you can share with your teammates.
 It also pairs up nicely with other Microsoft Office apps and Microsoft SharePoint, so sharing documents and working together is a breeze.

-If you opt for the paid version, you get access to an AI assistant called Copilot.
+If you opt for the paid version, you get access to one of the best AI email assistant called Copilot.
 It can automatically create responses for you to speed up your work and suggest words while you’re typing.

 - Robust security and spam protection.